Michael Perez/Associated Press

 15. James Jones, WR, Oakland Raiders

 Jones will open as the top wideout in Oakland, so he'll be in position to post personal bests in receptions and yards.
-Unfortunately, the downgrade from Aaron Rodgers to Matt Schaub isn't going to help his level of production or draft value.
+Unfortunately, the downgrade from Aaron Rodgers to Matt Schaub isn't going to help his draft value.
 He'll have some late-round appeal as a reserve.

 Reed Hoffmann/Associated Press